Knot cobordisms, bridge index, and torsion in Floer homology: Introduction

 On the other hand, when $K$ is ribbon, $d_r(K, U) \le \Fus(K)$.
 By equation~\eqref{eqn:fusion}, we obtain that

 As a consequence, $d_r(K,U)$ can be arbitrarily large for ribbon knots $K$, a fact that Sarkar was unable to establish using Khovanov homology; see~\cite[Example~3.1]{SarkarRibbon}.

 \begin{rem} It is easy to extend this computation to show that there are prime slice knots with determinant 1 that have arbitrarily large ribbon distance from the unknot.
 Kim~\cite{Kim} showed that every knot $K$ admits an invertible concordance $C$ to a \emph{prime} knot $K'$ with the same Alexander polynomial, obtained by taking a certain satellite of $K$.
-Let $P$ and $P'$ be decorations on $K$ and $K'$, respectively, choose a decoration $\sigma$ on $C$ compatible with these, and let $\cC = (C, \sigma)$.
-By \cite{JMConcordance}, the concordance map $F_\cC$ is injective, and hence $\Ord_v(K) \le \Ord_v(K')$.
+According to \cite{JMConcordance}*{Theorem~1.6}, the concordance map for $C$ (for an appropriate choice of decoration) is injective, and hence $\Ord_v(K) \le \Ord_v(K')$.
 If $K = T_{p,q} \# \bar{T}_{p,q}$ with $p$ and $q$ odd, then $\det(K) = 1$, and hence $\det(K') = 1$ as well. \end{rem}